Global Literature Online Book Group

 Read more about this program in a recent Gazette article!

-scroll down to register for the first in the series, The Dream Life of Sukhanov.
 If you missed Purple Hibiscus – be sure to watch the book group discussion here!

 Recordings of Past Sessions